-Vicoli, Province of Pescara, Abruzzo, Italy
+Vicoli, Province of Pescara, Abruzzo

 The old part of the village, now completely abandoned, has very interesting elements, evidence of its ancient origin.
 The new settlement rose along the main road.

 - Altitude: 445 m a.s.l

 - Distance from Pescara: 41 km

 - How to reach it: by road, s.n.
 602 da Chieti; by motorway, A25 exit Chieti